Marketing and Discount

 |

 In the early days of starting a business, one of the biggest questions (and, let’s be honest, challenges) is figuring out how to set the right price.
 Sound familiar?
-If you’re someone who’s been stuck on this, you’re definitely not alone.
+If you’ve ever struggled to balance affordability, value, and profitability, you’re definitely not alone.
+That’s exactly where cost-effective pricing comes into play.
 But don’t stress!
-This article is here to break down pricing strategies and tackle all your burning questions.
+This article is here to break down pricing strategies, explain how cost-effective pricing works in real life, and answer all your burning questions.
 Ready?
 Let’s dive in!

 Understanding Price: Definition and Importance